 As much of the global workforce continues to work from home, many business leaders are wondering if ‘going to the office’ will ever be the same.
 New tools and processes are still being rolled out as we speak to support this migration, and Microsoft SharePoint is often top of the list.

 Almost overnight, the ability to digitally collaborate has become a critical success factor for many organizations.

-Anyone who provides IT services knows that team collaboration for remote workers is one of the top items that businesses are looking for right now, along with increased cyber security for the new remote working model.
+Team collaboration for remote workers is one of the top items that businesses are looking for right now, along with improved cybersecurity practices.

 According to Microsoft, “Empowering employees by enabling a digital and collaborative workspace has quickly become a fundamental factor that determines the digital transformation pace of a business.”

-Microsoft SharePoint, often defined as a Content Services Platform (CSP), is a critical element and is central to this transformation, providing a wide range of content-based solutions including:
+Microsoft SharePoint, often defined as a Content Services Platform (CSP), is a critical element and is central to this transformation, providing a wide range of solutions including:

 - data storage